-NBA roundup: Harden leads Rockets past Pelicans
+NBA roundup: Leonard, Clippers top Raptors

-James Harden scored 39 points and Russell Westbrook added 26 as the visiting Houston Rockets won their fourth consecutive game, beating the injury-depleted New Orleans Pelicans 122-116 on Monday night.
+James Harden scored 39 points and Russell Westbrook added 26 as visiting Houston won its fourth consecutive game, beating the injury-depleted New Orleans.

 Harden scored 13 straight points as the Rockets took command midway through the fourth quarter.
-Eric Gordon came off the bench to add 17 points, Clint Capela had 11 points and 20 rebounds, and P.J.
-Tucker scored 10 to support the Rockets’ two stars.
+Eric Gordon came off the bench to add 17 points, and Clint Capela had 11 points and 20 rebounds.

-JJ Redick scored 24 to lead New Orleans, which played without three injured starters.
-Josh Hart scored 19 points, Jrue Holiday added 18 points, 11 assists and nine rebounds, Jahlil Okafor and E’Twaun Moore came off the bench to score 14 each, and Derrick Favors had 13 points and 12 rebounds.
+JJ Redick scored 24 to lead the Pelicans, who played without Brandon Ingram (knee), Lonzo Ball (groin) and Zion Williamson (knee).
+Josh Hart scored 19 points, and Jrue Holiday added 18 points, 11 assists and nine rebounds.

-Forward Brandon Ingram, the Pelicans’ leading scorer, was a last-minute scratch because of knee soreness.
-Hart took his place in the starting lineup.
-New Orleans already was playing without starting point guard Lonzo Ball (groin) and forward Zion Williamson, who has yet to make his NBA debut because of arthroscopic knee surgery.

 Celtics 116, Mavericks 106